How to Pass the Life Insurance Medical Exam (15 Tips)

 Don’t stress yourself out before the exam.
 Skip anything that might raise your blood pressure.

-There are two basic parts to the life insurance medical exam.
+There are two basic parts to the life insurance medical examination.
 The interview and the physical.

-The interview is simply the medical examiner asking you a series of questions.
-Most of these questions were already on the application.
-It’s a way to help the underwriter make sure you didn’t lie on your application.
+The interview is simply the medical examiner asking you a series of questions about your overall health.
+They may dig into any health issues you disclosed on your application.
+You may notice that most of these questions were already on the application.
+It’s a way to help the underwriter make sure you didn’t lie on paper about your health history.

 Not that the medical examiner will call you out.
 They just note your answers and the underwriter takes it from there.
 The problem most people run into when trying to lie on their applications is they cannot remember what they wrote.
-So their answer to the medical examiner will differ from the answer on their application.
+So, their answers about health conditions to the medical examiner will differ from the answers on their application.
 These discrepancies are huge red flags for underwriters.

 The physical section of the life insurance medical exam consists of the following: